Assassin’s Creed Odyssey map: how big is the map, deciphering the legend icons

 Assassin’s Creed Odyssey map guide

-If you’re looking for more advice on the basics of Assassin’s Creed Odyssey, then head over to our Assassin’s Creed Odyssey guide for more information to get you up to speed.
-With the amount of stuff to do in any Assassin’s Creed game, it can be somewhat daunting to explore a new region.
+Since there’s so much to do, it can be rather intimidating to know where to go and what to do next.
+To that end, I highly recommend heading to our Assassin’s Creed Odyssey guide for more information to get you up to speed on every single attraction available within the boundaries of Ancient Greece.
+With the amount of stuff to do in any Assassin’s Creed game, mostly killing things if I’m honest, it can be somewhat daunting to explore a new region.
 So, just how big is Assassin’s Creed Odyssey?

 Assassin’s Creed Odyssey’s map size